department-of-veterans-affairs/vagov-content/pages/pension/protected-pension-rates.md

 These pensions were available from July 1, 1960 through December 31, 1978.

+### Monthly payments

-If you qualify for the protected rate for a specific pension benefit, we'll pay the rate you were entitled to on December 31, 1978 plus a cost-of-living increase.
-The cost-of-living increase for 2018 is <strong>2.8%</strong>.
+If you qualify for the protected rate for a specific pension benefit, we'll pay the monthly payment amount you were entitled to on December 31, 1978 plus a cost-of-living increase.
+The cost-of-living increase for this year is <strong>2.8%</strong>.

-**We base your eligibility to receive these protected pension rates on:**
-- Your eligibility for specific pension benefits for Veterans and survivors, **and**
-- Whether or not you have dependents, **and**
-- Your yearly income <br>

-**About the income limit:**
-To qualify for protected rates, your yearly income for 2018 must be at or below a certain amount.
-This is called the income limit.
-We count as income any money you earn in a year, including your salary, investment and retirement payments, and any income from your dependents.
-Some expenses, like non-reimbursable medical expenses (paid medical expenses not covered by your insurance provider), may reduce your countable income.

-### Section 306 disability pension
+### Section 306 disability pension yearly income limits to determine eligibility

 #### Veterans without dependents